Gravitational Waves from the Big Bang: Energy of primordial gravitational waves and the transfer function

 where $g$ counts the number of internal degrees of freedom of this species (e.g. the number of possible spin values), $\mu$ is the chemical potential, and the plus sign in $f(\vec p)$ describes the statistics of fermions, while the minus sign, that of bosons.
 In the $T\gg m,\mu$ regime, Eq. \ref{rhostatmech} can be integrated to \cite{Kolb:1990vq}

 For a bath of relativistic particles in which photons have temperature $T$, this is often summarized as

 $g_*$ is understood as an effective number of relativistic degrees of freedom.
-Eq. \ref{rhorel} can be used to compute an entropy density $s\equiv S/V$ for the universe if we recall the first law of thermodynamics, i.e. conservation of energy, whereby the heat exchanged is the same as the change in the internal energy added to the work:
+Eq. \ref{rhorel} can be used to compute an entropy density $s\equiv S/V$ for the universe.
+First, since entropy is extensive in the homogeneous and istropic universe, $s=\partial S/\partial V$.
+Then, if we recall the first law of thermodynamics, i.e. conservation of energy, whereby the heat exchanged is the same as the change in the internal energy added to the work: